MicrosoftDocs/learn/learn-pr/iot/run-an-IoT-Edge-device-in-restricted-network-and-offline/includes/6-configure-IoT-Edge-device-time-to-live-and-message-storage.md

     This sample SSH command will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
 The command is formatted similar to ssh username@52.170.205.79.

-1. At the top of the Azure Portal, click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
+1. At the top of the Azure portal, click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure portal.
 When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.

 1. Within the Cloud Shell, paste in the ssh command that was copied, and press **Enter**.